DefoNotMirino/DefoNotMirino.github.io/CTF-Writeups/Bashed-HTB.md

 ## Introduction

-Bashed is a beginner's box which was the first CTF I ever attempted.
+Bashed is a beginner's box which was the second CTF I ever attempted.
 When I tried it, I had booted up Kali and knew that a couple tools existed, but did not have any strategies, context or experience.

 This write up assumes that the reader is using Kali, but any pentesting distro such as [BlackArch](https://blackarch.org/) will work.
 The tools come with a stock Kali installation, unless otherwise mentioned.